pysugar/wheels/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell discovery   Discovery Service from NamingService fetch       fetch http2 response from url fileserver  Start a File Server grpc        call grpc service
+  completion  Generate the autocompletion script for the specified shell devtool     Start a DevTool for HTTP discovery   Discovery Service from NamingService echoservice Start a gRPC echo service fetch       fetch http2 response from url fileserver  Start a File Server grpc        call grpc service